 In January 2018, China banned the importation of 24 different types of recyclable materials.
 That sent the waste management industry in Australia, which has been employing around 50,000 people indirectly, into a tailspin.
 Initially, statistics showed that the ban would affect nearly 619,000 tonnes of the 67 million tonnes produced each year in the country, but later the figure increased to 1.3 million tonnes.

 Fortunately, people and authorities are already searching for alternatives.
 The largest rubbish tip in Australia is one of the options that are helping the locals.
-The rubbish tip and recycling facility has eliminated most of the problems associated with the landfilling such as eliminating the smells, noise, airborne and visible particles.
+The rubbish tip and recycling facility has eliminated most of the problems associated with landfilling such as eliminating the smells, noise, airborne and visible particles.

 The location of this recycling and tip facility

-It was a rock quarry, but today the Australians have transformed it into the biggest rubbish tip that will take many years to fill.
+It was a rock quarry some years ago, but today the Australians have transformed it into the biggest rubbish tip that will take many years to fill.
 It has transformed how we have been recycling rubbish and the effects of carbon footprint.
 The building of this tip did not happen within a day.
-Ian Malouf spent seven years to lobby and to gather the $300 million he needed to see his dream come true.
+Ian Malouf spent seven years to lobby and gathering the $300 million he needed to see his dream come true.
 He managed to develop Genesis Xero afterwards.

 It is the largest in Australia

-Only 8 percent of the dry waste going through processing in the factory will get crushed and then tipped into the deep hole through a chute.
+Only 8 percent of the dry waste going through processing in the factory will get crushed and tipped into the deep hole through a chute.
 The 8 percent represents the non-recyclable waste and that which the facility cannot change into road fill or mulch or any other type of construction material.

 The operations are highly computerised

 The recycling operations in Genesis Xero are computerised and involve a larger network of conveyor belts, magnets, crushers and sorting systems.
-Ian Malouf worked with a group of engineers to develop the systems and to ensure that they are effective.
-Ian had a goal of developing the best rubbish tip in the Southern Hemisphere and therefore he decided to tour Europe to get a good idea of how industrial recycling would help.
+Ian Malouf worked with a group of engineers to develop the systems and ensure they are effective.
+Ian aimed to create the best rubbish tip in the Southern Hemisphere; therefore, he decided to tour Itality and Europe to get a good idea of how industrial recycling would help.
 A

 The facility had several objections.
-The local Minchinbury residents were worried that it would be a very smelly rubbish landfill but the NSW Department of Planning approved it because most of the processing would happen indoors and reduce the effects on community and environment.
+The local Minchinbury residents were worried that it would be a very smelly rubbish landfill but the NSW Department of Planning approved it because most of the processing would happen indoors and reduce the effects on the community and environment.

 It serves the local community

-The facility caters for the needs of local residents, reduces noise and smell affects in addition to reducing the visual particles.
-It caters to the customer needs and makes a more pleasant experience for people who want to recycle because the unloading happens indoors; the directional signs are colour coded to ensure easier and safer navigation.
+The facility caters to residents’ needs and reduces noise and smell effects in addition to reducing visual particles.
+It caters to the customer’s needs and makes a more pleasant experience for people who want to recycle because the unloading happens indoors; the directional signs are colour coded to ensure easier and safer navigation.

-Ian Malouf understood that and worked hard to ensure that his dream came true.
+Ian Malouf understood that and worked hard to ensure his dream came true.
 He worked with a group of engineers to develop a facility that separates what is recyclable from what is not.
-The facility recycles and tips the rubbish in addition to minimising the smells, airborne particles and noise.
+The facility recycles and tips the rubbish while minimising the smells, airborne particles and noise.

 Together we can make a difference starting today.
-If you need assistance removing junk at home and do not want it to end up in the biggest landfill in Southern Hemisphere, contact us to get rid of it for you.
+If you need assistance removing the junk at home and do not want it to end up in the biggest landfill in Southern Hemisphere, contact us to get rid of it for you.
 We’re available 24/7 to give you a hand.